Ninjadude01/Ninjapad-V2/README.md

 # Ninjapad-V2
 The Ninjapad-V2 is a wireless macropad with 6 switches, a customizable knob, and a 0.91" oled display!
 It is fully hot-swappable, uses a 3.7V 600mAh rechargable lithium battery, and has mini-leds.
 By using ZMK firmware, it can wirelessly connect to your device and function as usual.

 This is my second time creating a macropad, and it is because my first design was very basic and bland.
-I wanted to create something with more flair, which is why I decided to have another go.
+I wanted to create something with more flair, which is why I decided to have another go by creating NinjapadV2.

 # Fallout Zine
 ![1](Assets/NinjapadV2-Zine.png)